gocomet/snippets/geo-ip/README.md

 **Whitelist**

-You can "whitelist" URL paths on a store -- this will allow users to see certain pages when they would otherwise be redirected.
+You can "whitelist" URL paths on the primary site -- this will allow users to see certain pages when they would otherwise be redirected.
 Useful for linking all sister sites to one blog, or one app landing page, etc.

+The whitelist field accepts a comma-separated list of Regular Expressions -- if you don't know how to use those, talk to someone who does.

 **Store Switcher**